dgzlopes/k6-workshop-short/README.md

 - Then, it will stay at 10 VUs for 10 seconds.
 - Finally, it will ramp down from 10 to 0 VUs in 5 seconds.

-> NOTE: The output will be messy if you use Docker to run this test.
-You can fix that by adding the `--quiet` flag to the k6 command.
-Why?
-B/c while using the CLI, you would get a very nice progress bar, telling you how many VUs are running and how your test behaves in real-time.
-However, when using Docker, k6 will output the progress bar in the logs.

 > TIP: You can always finish the test early by pressing CTRL+C. The summary will still be generated for the data k6 has collected so far.

 ### 1.3.
 Checks